 Step by Step: Creating a Test from Objectives

-The Objectives feature is a useful guide to test creation, but you don't necessarily have to perform every step in order.
-If you have created tests before, you might find that some steps are marked as complete immediately because you already have the required assets in your project or workspace.
+The objectives feature is a useful guide to test creation, but you don't necessarily have to perform every step in order.
+If you've created tests before, some steps might be marked as complete immediately because you already have the required assets in your project or workspace.
 If that's the case, you can either accept the existing assets or create new ones as you walk through the steps.

-If you have defined applications under test (AUTs) in the Applications Under Test section of the workspace, you can start a new objective by right-clicking an AUT, then selecting Create new objective.
-If you use this method, you skip step 2 because the application is already selected.
+- If you have defined applications under test (AUTs) in the Applications Under Test section of the workspace, right-click an AUT and select Create new objective.
+Continue to step 3.

-- Select the application you want to create a test for.
+Select the application that you want to create a test for.
+Either:

-- If no applications under test (AUTs) have been created in the workspace, the Create Application Under Test dialog box opens, and you will need to define an AUT that you want to test.
+- If no applications under test (AUTs) have been created in the workspace, the Create Application Under Test dialog box opens for you to define an AUT that you want to test.
 For complete information about defining an AUT, see Managing Applications Under Test.

 A new objective from a new application under test (AUT) shown in the Objectives tree